Vivekanand-R/AI-Product-Framework/README.md

             C. Emotional: To feel a sense of heritage, celebration, and identity — even in everyday moments.
 Oktoberfest beers like Spaten or Hofbräu are globally marketed as authentic experiences, not just alcohol products.
             D. Social: The JTBD for German beer brands is often about trust, pride, and presence — the beer is the medium, the real job is the connection.

-Example 2: FlixBus – “I want to travel between cities cheaply and easily, without stress.” → Combines low-cost travel with digital booking and convenience for mass-market mobility.
+Example 2: FlixBus – “User's want to travel between cities cheaply and easily, without stress.” → Combines low-cost travel with digital booking and convenience for mass-market mobility.

 **JTBD Here:** A user doesn’t hire FlixBus just to book a bus — they hire it to travel affordably and stress-free between cities.